 How sensory play benefits the development of language and communication

 Play is children’s work – it’s through play that they learn, explore the world, and develop essential skills such as communication and language.
 Children engage in lots of different types of play as they develop, based not only on their interests but also on their stage of development and their skills in other areas.
 Sensory play is a type of play that stimulates children’s senses (touch, smell, taste, sight, and sound) – and lots of children love it!
-In this article we’ll explore a range of benefits of sensory play for communication and language development and suggest some ideas for you to try with your child at home.

 One area of language development that lends itself well to sensory play is building up children’s vocabulary of verbs or action words.
 Having a wide vocabulary of action words is really important for building sentences, so it’s vital that we create lots of opportunities for children to hear and use action words while they’re playing.
 You can model lots of action words for your child while playing together with playdough.
 Use different shaped cutters to make and talk about animals or objects.
 Model action words at the same time – “push”, “pat”, “roll”, “cut”, and “poke” are fun actions that can be modelled while you’re playing.
 You can also use playdough in your pretend play – “roll” your playdough into sausages and then “cook” them in the pan.
 “Mix” a playdough cake together and then “bake” it in the oven!